Here are 5 dumb things you’ll stop saying to your clients, and in turn avoid making the same mistakes others have made.

 What does this all mean?

 The common theme here is to avoid these situations completely.
-Over-communication is always your best policy with prospects and customers.
+Over-communication is always your best policy with prospects and clients.
 Set your terms early, bring to the surface the critical elements that make your service unique, and align those elements with the value you bring over your competitors.

 Simply being faster than anyone else is very much a competitive advantage – one of the easiest things to maintain if you make it a habit.